caramellizedd/StartScreen/README.md

 this is also used to check if the User has clicked the start button or not<br>
 Made using WinForms C# .NET
 ## Known Issues
-- High Memory Usage (100 - 500mb, depends on how many apps the users has installed)<br>
-Note: This clears to around ~100mb when Hidden (Thanks to GC), but its still alot
+- High Memory Usage when first launch, it stays around ~100mb after a few seconds
+## How-to
+To use this as a start menu, use open-shell custom commands
 ## Any help with the code/assets is appreciated